aromeroc93/plotter/README.md

 ## Log

-20230921 - First working iteration after battling with Unicorn to obtain teh data in an appropriate format.
+20230921 - First working iteration after battling with Unicorn to obtain the data in an appropriate format.

+20231220 - Made a new version for Äkta Xpress, because data is exported slightly differently (not as a `.csv`, best option is `.xls`).
+It can also plot fractions, but without labels.